MichaIng/DietPi-Docs/docs/software/camera.md

 ## mjpg-streamer

-Steam JPEG frames from various sources to various possible outputs.
+Stream JPEG frames from various sources to various possible outputs.
 With the default setup it streams an attached camera image to a simple HTML page with the included webserver plugin.

 ![mjpg-streamer HTML stream GIF](../assets/images/mjpg-streamer.gif){: width="500" height="400" loading="lazy"}